TitanCA: Lessons from Orchestrating LLM Agents to Discover 100+ CVEs

 Software vulnerabilities remain one of the most persistent threats to modern digital infrastructure.
 While static application security testing (SAST) tools have long served as the first line of defense, they suffer from high false-positive rates.
 This article presents TitanCA, a collaborative project between Singapore Management University and GovTech Singapore that orchestrates multiple large language model (LLM)-powered agents into a unified vulnerability discovery pipeline.
 Applied in open-source software, TitanCA has discovered 203 confirmed zero-day vulnerabilities and yielded 118 CVEs.
 We describe the four-module architecture, i.e., matching, filtering, inspection, and adaptation, and share key lessons from building and deploying an LLM-based vulnerability discovery solution in practice.

 \enlargethispage{10pt}

-\chapterinitial{T}he discovery of software vulnerabilities before they can be exploited is a central challenge in cybersecurity.
+\chapterinitial{T}his article offers an opinionated synthesis of the studies underpinning TitanCA~\cite{bui2025vulcoco,weyssow2025r2vul,vultrial,li2025out,li2024cleanvul}, presented at an accessible level with full technical detail deferred to the corresponding papers where available.
+The discovery of software vulnerabilities before they can be exploited is a central challenge in cybersecurity.
 Despite decades of research in static analysis, fuzzing, and formal verification, the volume and complexity of modern codebases continue to outpace traditional detection methods.
 Popular static application security testing (SAST) tools, while widely adopted in continuous integration and continuous deployment (CI/CD) pipelines, produce substantial numbers of false positives that hurt developer trust and consume triage resources.
 The consequence is that developers begin ignoring security warnings entirely, leaving many vulnerabilities untriaged.

 Recent advances in large language models (LLMs) have opened new avenues for automated code understanding.
 Models trained on billions of lines of source code can reason about code semantics and identify vulnerable patterns that rule-based analyzers miss.
 Yet applying LLMs to vulnerability detection in a new production environment introduces its own challenges: individual models are prone to hallucination, precision matters more than recall when developer attention is scarce, and general-purpose models lack awareness of the vulnerability patterns specific to a given deployment context.